20 April 2025

 Chani and Paul in the Arrakis desert

-The introduction of Princess Irulan Corrino throws Paul and Chani's relationship into sharp relief, creating a complex triangular dynamic that highlights the often brutal realities of political marriage.
-Irulan, a highly trained Bene Gesserit product and daughter of the deposed Emperor, becomes Paul's official wife, a calculated move designed to consolidate his power and secure political legitimacy within the Landsraad.
+The introduction of Princess Irulan Corrino throws Paul and Chani's relationship into sharp relief, establishing a triangular dynamic that exposes the brutal realities of political marriage.
+Irulan, a product of Bene Gesserit conditioning and daughter of the deposed Emperor, becomes Paul's wife not out of love, but out of strategic necessity to secure the throne.

 Princess Irulan Corrino concept design art dune